TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 =============   ==============================================================
 Operator:       Function:
 =============   ==============================================================
 [none]          Requires an exact match with the value.
-Since TYPO3 6.0
+Comparison with a
-                comparison with a list of values is possible as well.
+                list of values is possible as well.
 The condition then returns true, if the value is in the list.
                 Values must then be separated by "|".

 >               The hour must be greater than the value.